 When it comes to home repairs, understanding the difference between electrician vs handyman electrical work is essential for safety, compliance, and long-term reliability.
 While a handyman may be suitable for minor tasks, many electrical jobs require a licensed electrician to ensure the work is done correctly and meets code requirements.
+The National Electrical Code (NEC) sets the legal standard for all electrical installations, and only licensed electricians are trained and tested on its requirements.

 This guide explains what each professional can legally and safely handle, when to hire an electrician, and how to avoid costly or dangerous mistakes.